 We all know that the rule of thumb is to shave in the same direction as your hair grows.
-Although this may prevent irritation, it can most likely keep you from getting a smoother and closer shave.
+Although this may prevent irritation, it can keep you from getting a smoother and closer shave.

 Pros of Shaving Against The Grain